 What is sentience?

-Sentience is the ability to perceive and feel things.1
+Sentience is the ability to perceive and feel things.1 It's commonly described as the capacity to feel pleasure and pain.

 An animal is sentient if “it is capable of being aware of its surroundings, its relationships with other animals and humans, and of sensations in its own body, including pain, hunger, heat or cold.”2